 This old prize winner called “Coffee Toffee Chocolate Chip Oatmeal Cookies” is a cookie with crushed up sugar cones in the dough.
 It was created for a contest sponsored by Blue Bonnet Margarine and Quaker Oats.
-While I like the idea of using the sugar cones, I’m more into butter, and used that instead.
+While I like the idea of using the sugar cones, I didn’t want to use margarine and used butter instead.
 I also used chopped toffee in place of brickle, espresso powder in place of instant coffee granules and chopped up Valrhona chocolate in place of chocolate chips.

 These are delicious.
 As for the sugar cones, they were delightfully confusing to people (nobody knew the secret ingredient) so I’m looking forward to serving these again.
 The only problem is the cookies need to be served the first day.
-My friend Valerie, who made these shortly after they won, said her cookies softened a bit on storage.
+My friend Valerie, who also made the cookies, said hers softened a bit on storage.
 That aside, she still liked the flavor.

 Coffee Toffee Chocolate Chip Oatmeal Cookies

 1 tsp. instant coffee granules

 1 1/2 tsp. vanilla extract

 3 cups quick-cooking oats

 3/4 tsp. salt